nhsd-exeter/dos-service-fuzzy-search-api/README.md

 The supporting components are:

 - Elasticsearch
-- kibana
+- Kibana
-- Dos Test DoS DB
+- DoS Test Database

 ## Stopping the API